Gene-Weaver/FieldPrism/README.md

    - by default, output will be saved to `FieldPrism/QR_code_builder/bin_PDF`

 #### Run
 1. To build FieldSheets we run FieldSheetBuilder.py
 2. In a terminal window, make sure that you have `cd`'d into the FieldPrism directory and that the virtual environment is activated.
 3. To run: `python FieldSheetBuilder.py`
 4. Then go to either your output directory or the default location to view your FieldSheets

 ### QR Code Generator
+#### fieldsheetbuilder : setup
+- Prepare your QR code naming file.
+This is a CSV file for naming and generating alias names, as mentioned in the paper.
+An example CSV file can be found in `FieldPrism/demo/names` or in the FieldPrism demo kit from [FieldPrism.org](https://fieldprism.org/).
+   - Note: All headers must follow the pattern 'Level_1', 'Level_2', etc. or if using alias names 'Level_1', 'Alias_1'
+   - Note: Specimen naming components cannot contain any characters other than letters, numbers, dashes, and underscores.
+All illegal characters will be replaced with a dash '-'.
+   - Note: We validated up to 6 levels and do not recommend using more.
+- Enable building QR codes by setting
+   - `create_QR_codes: True`
+- Name your QR code project by setting
+   - `new_file_stem: 'my_project_name'`
+   - For names, only use alphanumeric characters, underscores, or dashes.
+- Set the location of your CSV naming file:
+   - `dir_containing_CSV_files: '/path/to/csv/folder'`
+- Set the name of your CSV naming file, with or without the extension:
+   - `dir_containing_CSV_files: 'my_csv_file'`
+- Optional, assign an ouput directory by setting
+   - `dir_home: '/path/to/output/folder'`
+   - by default, output will be saved to `FieldPrism/QR_code_builder/bin_PDF`

+#### fieldsheetbuilder : QR_code_builder
+This section of the config file has two parts.
+Part one allows you to use one of two premade QR code templates.
+To use these templates set
+- `ues_default_setup: True`
+Pick from `'A4_Short_Names'` or `'A4_Long_Names'`
+- A4_Short_Names
+   - Fits 40 QR codes into an A4 or Letter sized page
+   - Has enough room for 3-character names
+   - Designed for indeterminate naming schemes
+- A4_Long_Names
+   - Fits 24 QR codes into an A4 or Letter sized page
+   - Has enough room for 60-character names.
+We do NOT recommend long names.
+Long names shrink the pixel size of the QR codes and makes decoding less reliable.
+   - Keep your names as short as possible
+   - For long names, separate words with underscores.
+When long names are parsed, FieldPrism will attempt to put each word on a new line for better readability.
+See `A4_Max_Name_Length_QR_Codes.pdf` and its associated naming file `Demo_Long_Names_Max.csv` in the demo kit for more information.
+Then set the QR code density.
+We recommend leaving it at the default settings.
+It will automatically adjust based on the content.
+   - `QR_density: 5`

+Everything below this point is overwritten by using the premade settings `'A4_Short_Names'` or `'A4_Long_Names'` Only change the remaining settings if you need to create custom QR codes.
+We have not validated larger, smaller, or different densities.
+Be sure to validate the performance of any custom settings.

 ### FieldPrism - Image Processing